-- The API to the data sources is in entity tier.
+- The API to the data sources is in the entity tier.

 Q #35) What are the advantages of EJB components?

-- There is a support for the integration of components from different vendors.
+- There is support for the integration of components from different vendors.

-- Possibility authored EJB components detailed knowledge of the environment.
+- Possibility to authorize the EJB component’s detailed knowledge of the environment.

-- Possibility to assembled applications from separate components source.
+- Possibility to assemble applications from separate component sources.

 - Portability support.